Are we there yet?

 But did we listen?

 So he sent us not just a prophet, but his own son – a man who was so much like God that people who knew him said ‘this man is God’.
 And he repeated the message of thousands of years before.
 Summarising the Law of God, he said, ‘Love God, and Love your Neighbour as Yourself’.

 God has done anything but stand by while the world ‘goes to hell in a hand-cart’.
 Having sent his Son, he established the Church – and organisation of people who would carry on calling the people of the world to repentance….calling their neighbours and friends to live by God’s laws…and continuing to prayer with their hearts and their hands those profound words, ‘Thy Kingdom Come’.

-Because, while we wait for the completion of the Justice and Mercy of God, there is a very real sense in which God is already among us, already coming – in fact already here.
+But, while we wait for the completion of the Justice and Mercy of God, there is a very real sense in which God is already among us, already coming – in fact already here.

 And every time a family is raised up out of poverty, Jesus comes.

 Every time a war-monger lays down his weapons, Jesus comes.